MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acxpinassignmodedataformatlist.md

 ### -param SignalProcessingMode [in]

-A GUID identifying the signal processing mode to assign to the specified *AcxPin*.
+A GUID identifying the signal processing mode to which the specified data format list belong.

 ### -param DataFormatList [in]